makrai/notes/sakaguchi1907-WinoGrande-adversarial.md

 ## 3.1 WinoGrande V.S. the Original WSC

-* a few design choices that deviate from the original design guidelines of WSC in order to scale up the dataset considerably while ensuring the hardness of
+* a few design choices that deviate from the original design guidelines of WSC in order to scale up the dataset considerably while ensuring hardness
   * fill-in-the-blank problem where the blank corresponds to the mention of one of the two names in the context,
-    * following other recent WSC variants such as Trinh and Le (2018).
-8 In
+    * following other recent WSC variants such as Trinh and Le (2018)
   * Second, while we originally collected all problems in twins, the final questions in the filtered WinoGrande debiased are not always twins because it is possible that AfLite filters out only one of the twin
     * about 1/3 of questions are not twins.
 We also release WinoGrande all
   * crowdworkers.
-Thus, the language used in WinoGrande is more diverse and
+Thus, the language used in WinoGrande is more diverse

 # 4 Experimental Results 5